mrdoob/three.js/threejs/lessons/threejs-multiple-scenes.md

    and that model uses 20 meg of textures your 10 meg model will have to be loaded twice and your textures will also be loaded twice.
 Nothing can be shared across contexts.
-This also means things have to be intialized twice, shaders compiled twice, etc. It gets worse as there are more canvases.
+This also means things have to be initialized twice, shaders compiled twice, etc. It gets worse as there are more canvases.

 So what's the solution?